 i am not a painter! i do, however, sometimes apply some paint to miniatures and other gaming components. i lack the artistic eye, hand/eye coordination, and steady hand needed for detail-oriented painting so my shtick is "stylized" paint jobs, typically using black for shadows, white for highlights, and sometimes a single color. i work solely with acrylic paints - inexpensive generic brands like El Greco.

-- My generic minis/terrain painting album, which effectively documents my slow climb from absolutely horrible to mediocre paint jobs.
+- My generic minis/terrain painting album, which effectively documents my slow climb from absolutely horrible to thoroughly mediocre paint jobs.

 - Most of my painting to-date is of miniatures for use with the Ogre game franchise.